Romega-Solutions/romega-email-signature/README.md

 - **Live Preview**: See changes in real-time as you type
 - **Responsive Design**: Signature adapts to different screen sizes
 - **Download as Image**: Export your signature as a PNG file
+- **Send to Email**: Automatically send your signature directly to your email inbox
 - **Professional Layout**: Clean, modern design with company branding
 - **Easy Customization**: Simple form-based input for all signature fields
+- **Step-by-Step Guide**: Integrated tutorial with video and written instructions
+- **Team Directory**: Quick access to company contact information

 ## 🏗️ Project Structure